 See the Henry Vilas Zoo shine brighter than ever.
 Grab a hot beverage as you stroll down candy cane lane to enjoy the festive sights and sounds.
 This can’t miss event for the kids combines two experiences they love; visiting cute critters and magical lights of the season.
 Send the kids on a carousel ride, and you just may spot Santa.

 If you’re in town for the weekend, stay at the chic Graduate Hotel.
 Reconnect with the simple pleasures in life as you’re sent back to your college days, with a few new comforts that you didn’t have last time.

-More than 1.5 million lights along this mile-long trail featuring holiday scenes will put a twinkle in your eye.
+More than 1.5 million lights along more than a mile-long trail featuring holiday scenes will put a twinkle in your eye.
 Drive, walk or ride in Santa's sleigh to view the village and light show.
 Be sure to take time to visit Santa’s workshop or write a letter to the big guy while you're there.
-Listen to Evy the Talking Christmas Tree as she talks and sings to visitors and spreads Christmas cheer.

 Serving the best ribs you may ever experience, you’ll want to head to Oh Dennis Saloon and Charcoal House for dinner.
 If ribs aren’t calling to you, they also serve tasty steaks, succulent shrimp and seafood and more, all made fresh.